-So if you don’t fit into either of the above categories, you may be wondering what Alexandrite is.
 In short, Alexandrite a very rare chromium-rich member of the mineral chrysoberyl that in fine qualities exhibits a change of color depending on the light source it is viewed under.
-It is often said that alex’s are “emerald by day, ruby by night” because they tend to be a teal or grass green under fluorescent light and a raspberry to brownish red under incandescent or candle light.
-The stone was named after Tsar Alexander because the first examples of alexandrite were found in Russia in the 1870s; since that time they have been discovered in Brazil, Sri Lanka, India, Tanzania and Madagascar.
-The above Brazilian gem is a particularly fine example, photo courtesy of the GIA.
+It is often said that Alexandrites are “emerald by day, ruby by night” because they tend to be a teal or grass green under fluorescent light and a raspberry to brownish red under incandescent or candle light.
+The stone was named after Tsar Alexander because the first examples of Alexandrite were found in Russia in the 1870s.
+Since the 1980s, the finest gems have been mined in Brazil in the now-depleted Hematita mine.
+Recent discoveries of Alexandrite in East Africa, specifically Tanzania and Madagascar, are showing promise, and we continue to find occasional gems from India and Ceylon.

-The above ring is a true stand out for alexandrites.
+The above ring is a true stand out for Alexandrites.
 The center gem weighs 1ct and is accompanied by a Stone Group Labs report stating that the gem is natural and likely Brazilian in origin.
 The left photo shows the gem in pure outdoor light, the center photo is mixed lighting, and the right photo is under an open flame.
 This gem displays a very strong 90-95% color change and is coupled with a medium-dark tone so that the gem is bright and lively.
-This is simply the best Alexandrite ring we have sold in my 9 year tenure at FWCJ.
+This is one of the finest Alexandrite rings we have sold in my year tenure at FWCJ.

-Please contact us if you are interested in learning more about our alexandrites.
+Please contact us if you are interested in learning more about our alexandrite.